 Calypso

-The Calypso Theater in Rotterdam opened its doors in the spring of 1969.
-Before it became a cinema, the building served as a youth center and a gymnasium, which later transformed into theater room 1 with 564 seats.
+The Calypso Theater opened its doors in the spring of 1969.
+Before becoming a cinema, the building served as a youth center and gymnasium, later adapted into a theater with 564 seats in its main hall.

-In 1975 and 1976, the cinema expanded with two additional screens.
-Theater room 2 had 313 seats, and theater room 3 had 81 seats.
+Between 1975 and 1976, the cinema expanded with two additional screening rooms: Hall 2 with 313 seats and Hall 3 with 81 seats.

 Calypso building Rotterdam